Go Modules have a v2+ Problem

 go.mod and the exact versions expected are in

 go.sum.
 Both files are in their own sort of domain specific language.
 The prior has a syntax reminiscent of Go itself.
-The latter is a space separated list of dependency versions largely not intended to human consumption.
+The latter is a space separated list of dependency versions largely not intended for human consumption.

 The build step will add to these files as necessary, and running